szaghi/MaTiSSe/examples/getting_started/getting_started.md

 3. the pdf output has great quality, but it behaves not so well with multimedia content;
 4. it is rather complicated to introduce _prezi_-like effects.
 5. themes handling is very cumbersome, i.e. inner/outer themes = a nightmare;
-6. it is rather complicated to introduce _prezi_-like effects.

 MaTiSSe.py is designed for scientific researchers that want retain the best of _LaTeX-beamer_ and _prezi_ worlds together overcoming the above listed drawbacks.